 D. ARLINGTON NATIONAL CEMETERY.
 Locate a grave in this cemetery using your iphone (mobile) or your PC (web).

 F. US ADJUTANT GENERAL MILITARY RECORDS 1631-1976.
-[PAID database at Ancestry] that shows those in the US NAVY who lost their lives during WWI, and also STATE reports of officers, national guard and military reserves, rosters.
+[PAID database at Ancestry] that shows those in the US ARMY who lost their lives during WWI, and also STATE reports of officers, national guard and military reserves, rosters.
 Again this is available for free, for many through your local library log-in.

 G. Officers and Enlisted Men of the United States Navy who lost their lives during the World War 1917-1918 (free online book)